 The prologue for “Moby Dick”, a 19thC inspired religious ballad called “Sermon” (one of Malloy’s best singular compositions of the score) portends lots of sermonizing that follows.
 The preacher (a wonderful Dawn L. Troupe who plays multiple roles), invoking the Old Testament‘s Jonah, commences “Beloved shipmates… we are in the belly of the whale”.
 Indeed, under the brilliant scenic design of Mimi Lien, the space of A.R.T.’s Loeb Theatre transforms, with natural wood planking floor, back wall and ceiling that envelopes audience and thrust performance space, into an abstracted whale skeletal carcass and ship’s deck, anchored by mast and captain’s deck at each end.

 Four parts follow, including a pause and intermission.
-In Part 1, “The Doubloon”, Ishmael (Manik Choski, who played in “Natasha Pierre…”) arrives as both narrator but as, de facto, cultural interlocutor between mid-19th century and America today, clutching a new paperback edition of “Moby-Dick”.
-Shifting between modern speak and Melville’s prose (Malloy adapted 40 of 135 chapters), Malloy’s Ishmael is today’s disillusioned Everyman: “I don’t feel safe in my country anymore”.
+In Part 1, “The Doubloon”, Ishmael (Manik Choski, who played in “Natasha Pierre…”) arrives as both narrator and, de facto, cultural interlocutor between mid-19th century and America today, clutching a new paperback edition of “Moby-Dick”.
+Shifting between modern language and Melville’s prose (Malloy adapted 40 of 135 chapters), Malloy’s Ishmael is today’s disillusioned Everyman: “I don’t feel safe in my country anymore”.

 The whaling ship Pequod (here a metaphor for the ship of state America) is populated contra-19th century: Ishmael comments “the Pequod is the America I want to see”.
 Captain Ahab (Tom Nelis) is the only “white” person of the gender-blind cast of 13, all of whom are mixed races or mixed non-European ethnicities.
 Chief mate, second-in- command, Starbuck (Starr Busby, who also played in Malloy’s “Octet”) and shipmates Flask and Stubb are all played by women.
 Ahab assigns his new ship hand Ishmael to share a bed with star harpooner Queequeg (Andrew Cristi).
 Malloy cleverly extracts the sexual subtext that gay scholars have long believed about Ishmael and Queequeg’s relationship.
 Gulps Ishmael about the tattooed, exotic and foreign savage Queequeg, “I’ve never seen a harpoon as large as his.”